GMAT

 Scoring:

-The GMAT is a computer adaptive exam, meaning the questions increase in difficulty as the student achieves more correct answers.
+The GMAT is a computer-adaptive exam, meaning the questions increase in difficulty as the student achieves more correct answers.

+The GMAT Focus Edition 2023 exam automatically includes a comprehensive score report as part of registration.
 Students have the option to purchase an Enhanced Score Report, offering insight into question type, pacing, and areas of improvement if a student wishes to re-test.

 Score review & cancellation:

 Prior to taking the exam, students select up to five schools to receive their score report at no cost.
-Students can add additional schools for a fee, which varies by location of the test.
+Students can add additional schools for a fee, which varies by the location of the test.

-GMAT scores are valid for five years, and are available for reporting (not school admission) for up to 10 years.
+GMAT scores are valid for five years and are available for reporting (not school admission) for up to 10 years.

 Students can cancel their scores at two junctures: